Casanova (comics): Casanova Vol. 3: Avaritia #1-4

-Acedia #1-4
+Casanova: Acedia Vol. 1: #1-4

 After a crash like that, Casanova Quinn can't even remember his name.
 With no memory of who he is or what he's done, he chooses the name "Quentin Cassaday".
 He is found and given room by Amiel Boutique, who runs a secret intel group called N.E.T.W.O.R.K., and in gratitude, he starts working for him as a right-hand man of sorts.

 This arrangement runs smoothly for about three years.
 Then one night after one of Boutique's giant parties, Cassaday is attacked by a woman who only appeals to his sense of curiosity when she whispers to him "Casanova Quinn".
 Cassaday survives the attack but the whole event is witnessed by Boutique, who reveals that like Cassaday, he also doesn't remember his past or who he is.
 Liking Cassaday precisely for his similar mysterious background, Boutique suggests the two cross-research each other.

 Almost immediately as Cassaday begins research on Boutique's past, he is hunted down by a strange group wearing masks, and everywhere he turns he faces circular magical symbols that tag the ground or sometimes, to Cassaday's annoyance, the car he drives for Boutique.
 These symbols sometimes act as protection but more often than not are used to summon demons and assassins from other timelines.

 During Cassaday's search for answers and help, he meets this timeline's versions of his past allies, including Kaito (now a successful cop in the LAPD), Ruby (Kaito's wife of four years, and not a robot), a Sabine Seychelle (a woman who owns an enigmatic bookstore).
 He also meets McShane, Kaito's hard-punching partner at the LAPD, and Thelonius Godchild, a magician, and informant who remembers Boutique's past but won't admit it for his safety.
 Meeting Cassaday invites trouble for all of them, as they are attacked by two triplets all named Fabulon, and Kaito is seriously injured with a stab wound to his midsection.
 The third Fabulon attacks Cassaday and Boutique, but upon his death warns Cassaday that everyone from his previous timeline is coming after him.

-Later, Cassaday is alone when he is kidnapped by Boutique's estranged adopted daughter Suki, who also claims to be Sasa Lisi.
-She and her partner Heath have reappeared to kill Boutique, whose real name is Akim Athabadze, and erase him from history.
+Afterward, Cassaday finds himself in solitude when he is taken hostage by Suki, who purports to be Sasa Lisi, Boutique's estranged adopted daughter.
+Along with her accomplice Heath, they resurface with the intent to assassinate Boutique, whose actual name is Akim Athabadze, and eliminate all traces of him from history.

 Issue #4 is entirely a flashback issue, delineating Akim Athabadze's brutal upbringing and his part at E.M.P.I.R.E.

 At the end of every issue is a shorter, ongoing, parallel side story of The Metanauts, written by Michael Chabon and illustrated by Gabriel Bá.
 It unfolds the journey of the four women undercover as the members of the superstar band T.A.M.I., hopping from timeline to timeline to assassinate all alternate versions of Cassanova Quinn.